Rent Increase 2026-27

 When does the new rent start?

-The new rent took effect from Monday 1 April 2024.
-The Rent Notice letters were sent out to all tenants prior to 4th March 2024.
+The new rent takes effect from Monday 6th April 2026.
+The Rent Notice letters were sent out to all tenants prior to 5th March 2026.

 Will the rent increases affect my Universal Credit payments?